 Why EVMS Medical Master's?

-There are many different types of Post-Baccalaureate programs across the country that can help prepare students to matriculate into medical school.
-Our program is an academic record enhancing program designed for students who need to show medical schools that they can handle the rigor or medical school despite their undergraduate GPA.
+There are many different types of post-baccalaureate programs across the country that can help prepare students to matriculate into medical school.
+Our program is an academic record-enhancing program designed for students who need to show medical schools that they can handle the rigor of medical school despite their undergraduate GPA.
 The program is also appropriate for career changers and non-science majors who have already taken the MD prerequisite courses.

 - Personalized review and suggestions for all applicants before admissions committee review

 - Majority of classes are taken with medical students